56 Sights in Heidelberg, Germany (with Map and Images)

 The Chapel in the southern part of Heidelberg is a listed former church building.
 It stands on the corner of Römerstraße and Rheinstraße in the area of a former housing estate of the US Army, which is called Mark Twain Village.
 It was built in 1951 according to plans by the Mannheim architect Emil Serini as a non-denominational place of worship for members and affiliates of the American armed forces.

-The Church of Hope in Heidelberg is a church of Baptists and was built in 1963.
-It has had its name since 1988.
-The community was initially looked after from Mannheim and became self -employed in 1968.
-The branches also include the branches in Allerühl, Wall and Moosbrunn.
+The Church of Hope in Heidelberg is a Baptist church and was built in 1963.
+It has borne its name since 1988.
+The congregation was initially served from Mannheim and became independent in 1968.
+The municipality also includes the branches in Allemühl, Mauer and Moosbrunn.

 Gaisberg (Heidelberg) is a mountain of Baden-Württemberg, Germany.
 In the 17th century, Matthäus Merian (1593–1650) depicted the Gaisberg as almost completely treeless.
 Today it is mostly covered in dense deciduous forest and rises above the western part of Heidelberg's old town and the adjoining western town on the edge of the Upper Rhine plain.